oladee/oladee-multimedia-app/README.md

 # Introduction

-In this file manager, we want to display the various types of media on our web application.
-This is similar to platforms like Google Drive, Microsoft OneDrive and Apple’s iCloud.
+In this file manager, I wanted to display the various types of media on the web application.
+This is similar(more like trying to mimic) to platforms like,  Google Drive, Microsoft OneDrive and Apple’s iCloud.

 A file manager is a software application that allows users to manage files and folders stored on their computer or other devices such as external hard drives, USB flash drives, and networked storage.

 Most operating systems come with a built-in file manager, such as Windows Explorer on Windows, Finder on macOS, and Nautilus on Linux.
 There are also third-party file managers available that offer additional features and functionality beyond what the built-in options provide.

+# Link

+You can visit the live web app by [clicking here](https://oladee-multimedia-app.netlify.app)

+# Library Used

+Made use “react-chartjs-2” dependency for file breakdown
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).